Rogét Chahayed

-Rogét Lutfi Chahayed (born May 31, 1988) is a Grammy-nominated American record producer and songwriter who Billboard has called "one of hip-hop and pop's most dependable hit machines."
-A conservatory-trained pianist who became a producer under the wing of mentor Dr. Dre, he has produced records and written songs for Drake, Jennifer Lopez, Travis Scott, Jack Harlow, Doja Cat, Khalid, Big Sean, ZAYN, Calvin Harris, Lil Yachty, Miguel, Kesha, Halsey, and BTS, among others.
-He was named one of XXL's hip-hop producers of the year three times, named one of Variety's Hitmakers twice, and was nominated for Producer of the Year, Non-Classical at the 64th Annual Grammy Awards in 2022.
-Genius named him the top producer of the year in 2022.
+Rogét Lutfi Chahayed (born May 31, 1988) is an American record producer and songwriter.
+Referred to as "one of hip-hop and pop's most dependable hit machines" by Billboard, Chahayed has received nine Grammy Award nominations; in 2022, he was nominated for Producer of the Year, Non-Classical.

+A conservatory-trained pianist, he began production work under the wing of mentor Dr. Dre.
+He was named one of XXL's hip-hop producers of the year in 2020, 2021, and 2022, named one of Variety's Hitmakers for 2021 and 2022, and Genius named him the top producer of the year in 2022.

-Chahayed co-produced and co-wrote DRAM's "Broccoli," Halsey's "Bad at Love", Travis Scott's "Sicko Mode," Drake's "Laugh Now Cry Later," Doja Cat's "Kiss Me More," Jack Harlow's "First Class" and Doja Cat's "Vegas"; he also co-wrote Miguel's "Sky Walker."
+Chahayed's credits include the singles "Broccoli" by DRAM, "Bad at Love" by Halsey, "Sicko Mode" by Travis Scott, "Laugh Now Cry Later" by Drake, "Kiss Me More" and "Vegas" by Doja Cat, "First Class" by Jack Harlow, and Bruno Mars and Rosé's "APT."
+He also co-wrote Miguel's single "Sky Walker."

 Early life and education

 Chahayed was born and raised in the West Hills suburb of Los Angeles in a musical family.
-His parents are both immigrants to the United States: his father emigrated from Syria and his mother is from Buenos Aires.
+His parents are both immigrants to the United States: his father was born in Syria and his mother is from Buenos Aires.
 His sisters Andrea and Juliana Chahayed are both musicians with whom he continues to collaborate.
 He began playing the piano at seven years old.

 Chahayed is classically trained, having attended the San Francisco Conservatory of Music on a scholarship, studying under professor Yoshikazu Nagai.
 He graduated in 2010 with a degree in piano performance.
 He studied jazz in Los Angeles with pianists Adam Benjamin and Gary Fukushima.
 He initially became interested in hip hop production during college.